-Popularly known as the Sunrise City, Fort Pierce is a city located on the eastern coast of Florida, USA.
+Popularly known as Sunrise City, Fort Pierce is located on the eastern coast of Florida.

 The so-called Sunrise city is a part of the historical Treasure Coast, composed of St. Lucie and Martin counties and the Indian River.

 Fort Pierce is sometimes called Florida’s best-kept secret because of its beautiful and quirky tourist spots.

 The city is home to several historical and cultural attractions, museums, nature parks, beaches, and recreation spots, which makes it the ideal hub for family vacations.